Embeddings of $L^p$-operator algebras: Introduction

 In (1) and (2), the condition that $\varphi$ intertwines the conditional expectations is often automatic, and this allows us to apply the above theorem in many cases of interest.
 For example, we use this result to obtain different Cartan-type characterizations of embeddings, providing new tools for ruling out the existence of maps between $L^p$-groupoid algebras.
 These results are $L^p$-analogs of well-known reconstruction theorems in the C*-setting, but their proofs require different techniques.

-One of the main applications of our methods is to (spatial) $L^p$-AF-embeddability.
+One of the main applications of our methods is AF-embeddability.
 In the setting of C*-algebras, AF-embeddability has long been recognized as a strong regularity property, and its relationship with exactness, quasidiagonality, and the UCT has been extensively studied.
-We investigate AF-embeddability for $L^p$-operator algebras arising from groupoids and establish a strong rigidity: under mild assumptions on $\mathcal{G}$, the algebra $F^p_\lambda(\mathcal{G})$ embeds into a spatial $L^p$-AF-algebra (for $p\neq 2$) if and only if $\mathcal{G}$ is itself an AF-groupoid.
-The following consequence of this stands in contrast to the celebrated construction by Pismner-Voiculescu of an AF-embedding of the irrational rotation algebra:
+We investigate AF-embeddability for reduced groupoid $L^p$-operator algebras, and establish a strong rigidity result.
+Under mild assumptions on $\mathcal{G}$ and for $p\neq 2$, the algebra $F^p_\lambda(\mathcal{G})$ embeds into a spatial AF $L^p$-operator algebra if and only if $\mathcal{G}$ is itself an AF-groupoid.
+The following consequence of this stands in contrast to the celebrated construction by Pimsner-Voiculescu of an AF-embedding of the irrational rotation algebra: